 Outdoors of this exclusive residence has 2,000 sq ft. of living space that includes multiple balconies with incredible panoramic views of Deer Valley and Park City.
 Other luxuries include enclosed hot tub, grill, heaters, bar, and fireplace.

-Listing agent for the property Brigit Flint of Summit Sotheby’s International Realty thinks there will be lot of interest from international buyers.
+The listing agent for the property Brigit Flint of Summit Sotheby’s International Realty thinks there will be a lot of interest from international buyers.
 Last month Sotheby’s marketed the condo at a luxury real estate conference in Monte Carlo for potential buyers.

 The unfurnished second unit with 5,000 sq ft. of indoor space is listed for $12.5 million.
 Flint said Schnatter plans to keep one of the units “it’s just a matter of which one sells first.”